About the School of Management

 - Many of our courses are available in multiple formats – weekday, weeknight, or weekend courses on-campus at one of our four sites in Thousand Oaks, Westlake Village, Woodland Hills or Oxnard, or online.

-- International study opportunities ranging from travel courses to traditional study abroad to short-term study opportunities in Europe.
+- International study opportunities ranging from travel courses to traditional study abroad to short-term study opportunities in Europe for both undergraduates and graduate students.

 - Instructors who are both academically qualified and experienced in industry.

-- Extra-curricular activities including events such as our “Entrepreneur Speaker Series” or “ReConnections” where students network with alums, or workshops such as “Getting a Job you Like”.
+- Extra-curricular activities including events such as our “Entrepreneur Speaker Series” or “Leadership Essentials” where students network with alums, or workshops such as “Getting a Job You Love” or "Molecules and Markets".

 - Outstanding industry advisory boards that guide and advise the School leadership.